 - The fact that I hope to share ‘every’ sketch means that I’m less likely to give up if it’s not going well.
-It’s not a hard and fast rule to post everything, and it’s certainly not a burden, but my intention become a motivation.
+It’s not a hard and fast rule to post everything, and it’s certainly not a burden, but my intention becomes a motivation.

 - I love the documentation of my process and get much benefit from re-reading old posts – reinforcing the idea that my creative journey is a spiral.
 I wrote more about this here.

-- The discipline of writing my art thoughts, spurs me on to my ideas and ways of further developing my work.
+- The discipline of writing my art thoughts spurs me on to my ideas and ways of further developing my work.

-- I think that blogging as part of my typical work day has a direct correlation with my ‘previous life’ as an architect.
+- I think that blogging as part of my typical workday has a direct correlation with my ‘previous life’ as an architect.
 The core of my work was producing documents that I then sent on to clients, planners, builders etc with a written explanation.
 This combined story of images and text is second nature to me and in a way, preparing a blog post each day is like my personal ticking the box that I have achieved something today!

 2. Why I don’t think blogs are dead

 I started sharing online in 2008 when people had a personal blog and/or a Flickr account.
 Along came Facebook and much of the sketching community moved there and it’s certainly made the community more active.
-Now with Instagram and numerous other platforms it has never been easier to take a photo on your smart phone, add some words and share with the world.
+Now with Instagram and numerous other platforms, it has never been easier to take a photo on your smartphone, add some words and share with the world.
 This means those personal blogs are now too much hard work and as a rule are they are no longer the best way to share daily images with a few thoughts.